- ISRAEL ||

 Israel on the Go: The Most Convenient Transportation Options

-Flights to Tel Aviv from anywhere are not the cheapest and it might makes sense to factor in a transfer somewhere.
+Flights to Tel Aviv from anywhere are not the cheapest, and it might make sense to factor in a transfer somewhere.
 For example, from Italy, flights are generally cheaper than from Germany, therefore I opted for this option.

 Should I get a SIM Card in Tel Aviv, Israel?

 Once you've reached your destination, I suggest you go make an Israeli number.
-On the ground floor of the Dizengoff Center there are a couple of shops where you can evaluate the best offers for you.
-I took a one month prepaid card from Cellcom which had around 20 gigs for 35 euros.
+On the first floor of the Dizengoff Center there are a couple of shops where you can evaluate the best offers for you.
+I took a one-month prepaid card from Cellcom which had around 20 gigs for 35 euros.
 Data in Israel is exceptionally cheap compared to other places we've been.

 Budget-Friendly Bites and Beats: Affordable Eating and Living in Tel Aviv